allaboutevemirolive/leetcode-bot/README.md

 # leetcode-bot
 Bot for automate scrap, test and update of each LeetCode's solution or even questions.

+## Usage

+Simply run the command `npm install` in the root directory of the project, and all the dependencies listed in the file will be installed automatically.
+___

 ## Ongoing task:

-> 1. Solution's Scraper
+1. Solution's Scraper

 `Description` : Scrap solution from other submission

 `Status` : Ongoing

-> 2. Solution's submission
+2. Solution's submission

 `Description` : Automatically submit new solution that appear in each folder(Downloaded)

 `Status` : Not started yet

-> 3. Solution's updater
+3. Solution's updater

 `Description` : Automatically Scrap best submission in terms of `Runtime` and `Memory` performance.